amora479/website/content/course/bju/content/cps230/info/tools.md

     - v2.12.02 (or later)
     - If the installer asks, you *don't* need either "RDOFF" support or "VS8 Integration"

-* DOSBox (with the integrated debugger)
+* DOSBox-X (with the integrated debugger)
-    - *The normal DOSBox installer typically doesn't give you this!*
+    - *The normal DOSBox-X installer typically doesn't give you this!*
-    - You can build DOSBox from source to get the debugger [have fun!]
+    - You can build DOSBox-X from source to get the debugger [have fun!]
     - Or you can download this [executable](/course/bju/content/cps230/downloads/dosbox-x.exe)
     - Either way, I will assume you installed the executable at `C:\dosbox\dosbox-x.exe` (you're free to put it somewhere else, just remember to translate the instructions appropriately)